-Objectives: Measure U requested authorization for \$850 million in General Obligation Bonds with \$350 million set-aside for affordable housing.
+Objectives: Measure U secured authorization for \$850 million in General Obligation Bonds with \$350 million set-aside for affordable housing.
 For reference, for the 2016 Infrastructure Bond (Measure KK) where \$600 million of General Obligation Bonds were authorized, \$100 million was set-aside specifically for affordable housing and anti-displacement projects and supported the new construction of over 700 units, the preservation of 420 units, and the acquisition and conversion of over 400 units.
 This leverage of subsidy achieved under Measure KK may not be replicable as KK was layered onto projects that also secured County A1 bond funds, which are now also fully allocated.
-New construction projects that set-aside more than the program minimum (currently 20 percent) of units for extremely-low-income residents will be prioritized, per the City's process for awarding funds to affordable housing (ACAH) and Preservation NoFAs to acquire and convert additional market rate units to affordable housing, and also preserve the City's existing affordable housing portfolio, extending affordability restrictions, and investing in the rehabilitation of older properties where needed.
+Measure U is estimated to result in approximately 2,300 units if applying City average subsidy investment of \$150,000 per affordable unit.
+As discussed above, the projection will rely on the Measure U stakeholder engagement process, which may result in a different mix of projects from existing programs.
+To provide further context, under current City Notice of Funding Availability (NOFA) process, new construction projects that set-aside more than the program minimum (currently 20 percent) of units for extremely-low-income residents will be prioritized.
+The City will also likely make substantial funding allocations to the Acquisition and Conversion to Affordable Housing (ACAH) and Preservation NOFAs to acquire and convert additional market rate units to affordable housing, and also preserve the City's existing affordable housing portfolio, extending affordability restrictions, and investing in the rehabilitation of older properties where needed.
+Lastly the City hopes to invest Measure U funds in innovative housing models that overcome hurdles to affordable housing production, such as rapid construction strategies.

-Action 3.3.19: Sites Inventory and Fair Housing Accomplishments Tracking Program
+Action 3.3.19: Sites Inventory, Pipeline Projects, and Fair Housing Accomplishments Tracking Program

 As part of a mid-cycle evaluation, the City will establish a system to coordinate tracking units with Development Services staff who process permitting, to ensure that as projects are developed, there is adequate capacity available citywide to meet the City's RHNA targets and no net loss requirements.
-The City will also assess the effectiveness of its AFFH programs (including Action 3.3.6), including sites that develop in higher resource areas.
+The City will also assess the effectiveness of its AFFH programs (including Action 3.3.6), including sites that develop in higher resource areas, displacement strategies and place-based strategies toward community revitalization.